 Project Based Learning

-Kaima embraces Project Based Learning, a student-directed way to approach problem solving through new skill acquisition that is based on the assumption that when people are directly involved in identifying problems, they are more invested in determining relevant solutions.
-PBL participants learn how to research needs which interest them, outline a program, develop and test their prototype, and report on their progress as is the case in real-world professional settings.
+Kaima embraces Project Based Learning, a student-directed way to approach problem solving through new skill acquisition.
+PBL is based on the assumption that when people are directly involved in identifying problems, they are more invested in determining relevant solutions.
+PBL participants learn how to research a challenge that interests them, outline a program, develop and test their prototype, as is the case in real-world professional settings.
 Examples of projects include those for:

 Personal use – for example, customized indoor and outdoor furnishings

 The farm – for example, a small greenhouse to grow special crops out of season

 The community – for example, a mini public lending library

 Our sophisticated onsite wood and metal workshop, headed by a Bezalel-educated master craftsman, provides a physical home for all PBL activities.
 In addition to leaning carpentry, welding, and engraving, students further develop their cognitive capacity, acquire other skills to prepare for employment, and expand their sense of accomplishment.
 Importantly, the workshop also handles all farm repairs, further promoting the concept of sustainability we strive to reinforce with our youth.